Updated May 22, 2020

 At Lake Aurora, your health and safety are important to us.

-We are making every effort to continue our policies intended to ensure the health and safety of our guests.
+We are making every effort to review and continue our policies intended to ensure the health and safety of our guests.

 We take our responsibility very seriously, and we will make decisions based on current recommendations, as well as in response to changing local and national conditions.